 \section{Bisectors in quaternionic hyperbolic space}

 In ${\rm H^{n}_{\F}}$, as it follows from Proposition \ref{ptgsm}, totally geodesic (real) hypersurfaces exist only when $\F=\R$.
-Therefore, when $\F \neq \R$, a reasonable substitute are the bisectors which are closed as possible to being totally geodesic.
-A comprehensive study of bisectors in complex hyperbolic space the reader can find in the Goldman book \cite{Gol}.
+Therefore, when $\F \neq \R$, a reasonable substitute are the bisectors which are close as possible to being totally geodesic.
+The reader can find a comprehensive study of bisectors in complex hyperbolic space in the Goldman book \cite{Gol}.

 Giraud \cite{Gir} and Mostow \cite{Mos} described the structure of bisectors in complex hyperbolic space ${\rm H^{n}_{\C}}$ in terms of a foliation by totally geodesic complex submanifolds of maximal dimension.
 Goldman \cite{Gol} proved that bisectors enjoy another decomposition into totally real, totally geodesic submanifolds, which is called the {\sl meridian decomposition}.
 It is important that these decompositions are unique.